fabianwilflingsederxxxl/techstack-tutorial/05-pages-components-react-router/Readme.md

 # 05 - Pages, Components and React Router

-In this chapter, we are going to create different pages, fill them with first components and make it possible to navigate between them.
+In this chapter we are going to create different pages, fill them with first components, and make it possible to navigate between them.

 ## Pages

-Architecture and Folder principles vary a lot in Javascript applications.
+Architecture and Folder principles vary in Javascript applications.
 We will follow the Components Based Architecture as well as the Atomic Design principles.

-A Page is a component that is referred by the React Router (will come further down) and usually contains state handling as well as the business logic in that particular page.
+A Page is a component that is referred by the React Router (will come further down) and usually contains state handling as well as the business logic of that particular page.

 In this section we will have 3 pages: